Sailing event cancellations continue

 The sailing event cancellations caused by the coronavirus COVID-19 pandemic restrictions continue . . .

-The 2020 J/70 World Championship is cacelled.
 The next J/70 World Championship will be hosted by the California YC from 7 to 15 August 2021.
 Other major J/70 Class events that remain on the schedule for 2020 are expected to make decisions no less than 75 days prior to the scheduled date for those events.

-The 2020 Zhik 29er World Championship and the 2020 Zhik 29er European Championship are both cancelled.
+The 2020 Zhik 29er World Championship and 29er European Championship are both cancelled.

 The 29er Euro Cup regatta scheduled for 20 to 23 June at Kiel Week has been postponed to 10 to 13 September 2020.